SkygearIO/guides/skycli/deployment-configuration/image-building.md

 To use pre-built image, the `image` key must be specified in the micro-service configuration.

+The image pull policy is [IfNotPresent](https://kubernetes.io/docs/concepts/containers/images/#updating-images).
+So you should use a different tag if you want to pull a newer image.
+Using a constant tag like `:latest` always resolve to the first pulled image.

 To pull image from private image registry, the `image_pull_secret` key must be specified.
 The value should a secret name, refer to a secret created with type `dockerconfigjson`:

 ```text